opentalk-mirrors/backend-tools-testing-environment/README.md

 Ready to run testing environments for opentalk-signaling and opentalk-controller

-Just a simple `sudo docker-compose up -d` away.
-Maybe one day even rootless.
+Just a simple `docker compose up -d` away.
+This will start all the base componenets OpenTalk depends on(rabbitMQ, redis, keycloak, etc.).
+Next to that there are profiles to start the rest of the components of OpenTalk as you need them for development.
+You can add them with the `--profile` option, so for example to run the base components and the controller simply run `docker compose --profile backend up`. `docker compose --profile backend --profile frontend up` will give you a full base deployment with frontend and backend.

-You might need to restart Janus with `sudo docker-compose restart janus` because docker-compose does not wait for rabbitmq to be fully booted before starting janus, janus just ignores rabbitmq if it can not connect.
+You might need to restart Janus with `docker compose restart janus` because docker compose does not wait for rabbitmq to be fully booted before starting janus, janus just ignores rabbitmq if it can not connect.

+## Profiles

+- no profile(always enabled)
+  - postgres
+  - rabbitmq
+  - janus
+  - keycloak
+  - redis
+  - minio
+  - turn
+- frontend
+  - web-app
+- backend
+  - controller
+- backend-ee
+  - controller-ee
+- recorder
+  - recorder
+- sharedfolder
+  - nextcloud
+- spacedeck
+  - spacedeck
+- etherpad
+  - etherpad
+- metrics
+  - prometheus
+  - grafana
+  - node-exporter
+  - redis-exporter

 ## Controller

-You can run the latest controller with the `docker-compose.controller.yaml` file.
+You can run the latest controller using either the `backend` or `backend-ee` profile.
 Per default this uses the provided keycloak.
 You can set different settings using the env vars or by changing the config file `controller/config.toml`

 ## Frontend

-You can run the latest frontend with the `docker-compose.frontend.yaml` file.
-Per default it tries to use a local backend deployed at localhost:8000
+You can run the latest frontend with the `frontend` profile.
+Per default it tries to use a local backend deployed at localhost:8000.

 ## GitLab Container Registry